Common Army

-Established on 15 March 1867 and effectively disbanded on 31 October 1918 when its Hungarian troops left, the Common Army formed the main element of the "armed power" (Bewaffneten Macht or Wehrmacht) of the new double monarchy, to which the Imperial and Royal Navy (k.u.k.
+Established on 15 March 1867 and effectively disbanded on 31 October 1918 when its Hungarian troops left, the Common Army formed the main element of the "armed power" (Bewaffneten Macht or Wehrmacht) of the new dual monarchy, to which the Imperial and Royal Navy (k.u.k.
 Kriegsmarine) also belonged.
 In the First World War all land and sea forces of the monarchy were subordinated to the Armeeoberkommando set up in 1914.

 History

 Origin of the name

 Until 1889 the armed forces bore the title "k.k." (kaiserlich-königlich i.e. "Imperial-Royal", which was technically incorrect after 1867 for a common institution of both Austrian and Hungarian halves of the Empire), as they had done before 1867.
 Only on the express wish of the Kingdom of Hungary was the designation "k.u.k." and "cs. és kir."
 (German: "kaiserlich und königlich", Hungarian: "császári és királyi", i.e. "Imperial and Royal") introduced in order to make the distinction clearer between the new Austrian army, the k.k.
 Landwehr, and the new Hungarian force, the m. kir.
 Honvédség.
 The navy did not use "k.u.k." as often, because there were few other naval forces apart from the main navy.